International Open Access Week (23–29 October 2017)

 Each year the Scholarly Publishing and Academic Resources Coalition (SPARC) organizes an international Open Access (OA) awareness campaign.
-During this week-long event, taking place worldwide from 23rd to 29th of October, institutions around the globe host local talks, discussions, panels in an effort to spread awareness and support OA within their scientific communities.
+During this week-long event, taking place worldwide from 23rd to 29th October, institutions around the globe host local talks, discussions, and panels in an effort to spread awareness and support OA within their scientific communities.
 This year’s theme, “Open in order to…” invites participants to fill in the blank with their own vision of OA.

-What does Open Access mean?
-In accordance with major definitions of OA in scientific literature, MDPI defines OA by the following conditions:
+In accordance with major definitions of OA in the scientific literature, MDPI defines OA by the following conditions:

 The idea of a journal that is freely available to the public with no financial barriers to access is a growing trend in academic publishing, and more and more researchers are choosing to publish their work in OA journals.
 The three main factors to consider when making this decision are visibility, cost and speed.